Order of Visit: High Point #39

 Eagle Mountain was the third state high point I was attempting on my whirlwind Great Lakes trip.
 I’d already snagged Mt.
 Arvon (Michigan’s high point) and Timm’s Hill (Wisconsin’s high point) yesterday.

-Not surprisingly, my quest to visit to two high points in a single day proved to be pretty exhausting.
+Not surprisingly, my quest to visit two high points in a single day proved to be pretty exhausting.
 It wasn’t the peaks themselves that were difficult.
-It was the hundreds of miles of driving from Chicago’s O’Hare airport, way up to Michigan’s Upper Peninsula, and then back down into the middle of Wisconsin, that seemed to drained me.
+It was the hundreds of miles of driving from Chicago’s O’Hare airport, way up to Michigan’s Upper Peninsula, and then back down into the middle of Wisconsin, that seemed to drain me.

 The rental SUV after I hit the deer.